-A second standardized scoring system, the Lysholm score, was used to evaluate the treatment effect especially on joint function (e.g. limping, stair climbing, walking, jumping).
-Peptan was highly efficient to improve joint function as can be seen by the gradual increase of the Lysholm score over time in the Peptan compared to the Placebo group.
-As for the WOMAC score values, this difference was highly significant between the Peptan and the Placebo group already after 3 months of treatment.
+A second standardized scoring system, the Lysholm score, was used to evaluate the treatment effect on joint function (e.g. limping, stair climbing, walking, jumping).
+Peptan® was highly efficient to improve joint function as can be seen by the gradual increase of the Lysholm score over time in the Peptan® compared to the Placebo group.
+As for joint pain, this difference was highly significant between the Peptan® and the Placebo group after 6 months of treatment.